Becoming a Graduate Music Major

 - 9:15am: Auditions begin

-- 9:30am: A parent/guardian question and answer session with the School of Music Director and Administrative Assistant
+- 9:30am: Parent/guardian question and answer session with the School of Music Director and Administrative Assistant

 For the faculty you will complete your performance audition on your primary instrument for studio/degree plan acceptance consideration.
 If you are auditioning for Fall 2018 acceptance you will also be considered for School of Music scholarships at the same time (no additional application/procedure is required).